 NICHQ to Develop Evidence-Informed Framework to Improve Equity in Health Systems

-BOSTON – The National Institute for Children’s Health Quality (NICHQ) has begun a two-year initiative to develop an Equity Systems Continuum framework for healthcare systems to address systemic racism and other forms of oppression.
+BOSTON – The National Institute for Children’s Health Quality (NICHQ) has begun a two-year project to develop an Equity Systems Continuum framework for healthcare systems to address systemic racism and other forms of oppression.

 Efforts will focus on refining the Equity Systems Continuum through a maternal and children’s health lens.
 The project is funded by a $300,000 grant from the W.K.
 Kellogg Foundation of Battle Creek, Mich.